RFID Login System with Raspberry Pi

-Wouldn't it be cool if you build your own card login system just like in hotels?
+Wouldn't it be cool if you built your own card login system just like in hotels?
 Because RFID modules are now easy to get, this is now very possible.
 This Raspberry Pi RFID project of mine is a simple login system that reads cards and tags.
-Every time a user taps his or her card, his name and current date and time is saved to a SQL database.
+Every time a user taps his or her card, his name and current date and time are saved to an SQL database.
 This project could be useful for login systems in establishments.
 And by using a Raspberry Pi, a lot of possible features could be added.

 I will be using the popular MFRC522 RFID module:

 My module comes with a card and a tag plus some male headers.
 This module can be interfaced using UART, I2C, or SPI.
 I will be using SPI with Python for this project following this RFID Raspberry Pi tutorial.

 Powering the project is a Raspberry Pi 2 B+.
 However, it's compatible with older and newer PIs as long as they are running the latest Raspbian Stretch (March 2018).

 Other necessary things needed for this project are female-to-female jumper wires and an internet connection.

 As mentioned, I communicated with the RFID module through SPI.
 Since SPI is not enabled by default on the RPi, I needed to turn it on via raspi-config:

 In the raspi-config interface, I selected Interfacing Options and then selected SPI.
 After answering yes to the prompt, I rebooted the RPi to save changes.

 I needed to check if SPI is indeed enabled.
 This is done by opening config.txt

 Then I searched for the line that says: